syncthing/docs/users/config.rst

     point in the future. ``-1`` means no, a number above zero means that that version of usage reporting has been accepted.

+urSeen
+    The highest usage reporting version that has already been shown in the web GUI.

 urUniqueID
     The unique ID sent together with the usage report.
 Generated when usage reporting is enabled.